Chronograf offers a complete dashboard solution for visualizing your data and monitoring your infrastructure:

 Configure dashboard-wide settings:

-- You can change the dashboard’s auto-refresh interval at the top of the page - the default interval selected is Every 15 seconds.
+Change the dashboard’s auto-refresh interval at the top of the page - the default interval selected is Every 15 seconds.

-- You can also modify the dashboard’s time range at the top of the page - the default range is Past 15 minutes.
+Modify the dashboard’s time range at the top of the page - the default range is Past 15 minutes.

 Select from a variety of dashboard templates to import and customize based on which Telegraf plugins you have enabled, such as the following examples: